 The spire of this church is prominent in a photo I took from a nearby hill looking towards the priory and the coast.
-See Miscellaneous photos, on the hill.
+See On the hill part 1: South and central.

 This was during the 2020 coronavirus pandemic, during which many shops were closed and pedestrians kept a two-metre distance apart, unless they were members of the same household.

 The doors at the end of the arcade used to be an entrance to the main post office.
 Now (in 2020) it is a vintage ladies’ dress shop.
 Inside the glass at right is a café bar, but for many years it was a carpet store.
 And the Pizza Express on the left was in the early- and mid-1990s a shop of mixed content, which included plastic model kits and even aviation postcards.
 The spaces farther down have changed use similarly over the years.

 Proceeding from the mini roundabout at the end of the High street onto Castle Street, from which the red car is emerging in the preceding photo…

 This topic continues in Christchurch: Convent Walk, priory and grounds.